-However, you must keep in mind that no matter the outcome, the complaints procedure is completely separate from a clinical negligence claim.
-However, a response to your complaint can be crucial in establishing if you can make a claim.
+However, keep in mind that no matter the outcome, the complaints procedure is completely separate from an actual claim.
+But then, a response to your complaint can be crucial in establishing if you can make a claim.

 What Role Can Your Solicitor Play in Proving Medical Negligence?

-At Medical Negligence Direct, we work with a panel of specialist medical negligence solicitors who – no matter how hard it is to prove medical negligence – possess the experience to help you navigate the process.
+At Medical Negligence Direct, we have a panel of specialist medical negligence solicitors who are experts in clinical negligence cases.
+No matter how hard or complex the case may be, they possess the experience to help you navigate the process.

 We will discuss details of your case, analyse the supporting evidence, and assess the chances of success of your potential claim.